 Which are the best beaches in Hawaii?
 TripAdvisor’s 2020 answers that question based on reader input.
 Let us know if you agree.
 TripAdvisor looked at the top 25 beaches in the United States, and here’s what they found.
 This year, six Hawaii beaches made the cut on Oahu, Maui, and Big Island.
 Sorry, Kauai.

 Would any of these be at the top on your list of best beaches in Hawaii?

 This is a great spot to see humpback whales in season.
 Enjoy the iconic cliff divers at Black Rock (Puu Kekaa) every sunset.
-You can stay nearby at one of the many hotels and condos that now line Kaanapali, that was Hawaii’s very first planned resort community.
+You can stay nearby at one of the many hotels and condos that now line Kaanapali, which was Hawaii’s very first planned resort community.
 Also on hand is great shopping and dining and a plethora of activities.
-You’ll find yourself in a crowd of frolickers, that’s for sure.
+In normal times you’ll find yourself in a crowd of frolickers, that’s for sure.

 This is big and beautiful, yet away from the hustle and bustle.
 We’ve never felt crowded on Hapuna Beach.

 Part of Kekaha Kai State Park (also known as Kona Coast State Park).
 This beach is on the north Kona coast.
 Adjoining it is Makalawena beach at Puu Alii Bay as well as Mahaiula Bay.

 The beach is largely white sand and is often the perfect spot for summer snorkeling as well as big winter waves.
 We’ve seen both Green Sea Turtles and dolphins there.
 Sunsets are exceptional, year-round.